Factbox: What will British PM May's successor do about Brexit?

 Malthouse was educated at Newcastle University.

+“Parliament is deadlocked, we all know that,” he said.
+“We want to be able to bring the country together so that is why I think a final say on the Brexit deal is the way to achieve that.

+“I’ll be the only candidate in the race offering this option which is supported by the vast majority of people in the public, in order to take us forward.”

-Reporting by Kylie MacLellan, William James and Elizabeth Piper; Editing by Guy Faulconbridge
+Reporting by Kylie MacLellan, William James, Elizabeth Piper and Paul Sandle; Editing by Guy Faulconbridge and Susan Fenton